 - Information to validate that a request is coming from a real user and information about installed apps, including the results of malware scans.

-- Google account and login information if a user is signed in on a device.
+- Google Account and login information if a user is signed in on a device or moves their data to a new device.

-- Google may collect a device's phone number to provide account recovery services and to log users into phone number based services (like Google Duo).
+- Google may collect a device's phone number to provide account recovery services and to log users into phone number based services (like Google Meet).

 - Hardware identifiers such as IMEI, MAC addresses, and serial numbers, to update devices with the latest security patches and to monitor trends across the Android ecosystem, such as how long different types of devices stay in service.
 Google’s Device Configuration Service, which collects data to ensure that devices remain up-to-date and are working as well as possible, is part of Google Play services.